 Beerburg is creating one of Austin’s most unique craft beer experiences.
 Herbalist Trevor Nearburg founded the 15-acre tap room and restaurant, working alongside head brewer Gino Guerrero to redefine what it means to brew sustainably.
 Rooted in the traditional foraging techniques, their Wildcraft Series is a true taste of Texas and only available at the West Austin property.
 The hyper-local environment also offers a dog park, educational workshops and Mexican restaurant Taqueria La Violeta.

 Few combinations are better than beer, pizza and classic arcade games, and Oddwood covers all of the bases.
 Launched as an offshoot by Taylor Ziebarth and his brother Brett, the smaller eastside pub was made for lovers of crisp lager, hazy pale ales and sour beer.
 Inviting rustic interiors make it a place worth lingering in, while the ever-rotating selection lets Ziebarth take guests on his journey of experimentation and complex profiles.

 3901 Promontory Point Dr.

 Whether working remotely, dining out or playing around, prepare to have this brewery become a regular part of your weekly routine.
 The thoughtfully designed, 250-seat taproom cranks out dynamite beer, led by Will Jaquiss and Nao Ohdera, of Portland origin.
-They also stay active, hosting an array of group events, from workouts to concerts, with a soccer field, cedar playground and three food trucks.
+They also stay active, hosting an array of group events, from workouts to concerts, with a soccer field, cedar playground and multiple food trucks.
 Come in, kick back and stay a while.